-But I remember my own small touch with mortality, and the feeling of having the things I take for granted become suddenly, terribly present.
-I remember the urge, even before I felt anything, to make sense of it.
+But I remember my own touch with mortality, and the feeling of having the things I take for granted become suddenly, terribly present.
+I remember the urge, even before I knew what I was feeling, to make sense of it.
 To use sense, interpretation, reason, as a kind of armor against the profound vulnerability of taking a moment to simply recognize the raw, basic fact: Hey.
 This is bad.

-And when we have made explicit which programs are willing to look suffering in the eyes and say, “Ah, yes, but this was for a purpose,” if you can still keep a straight face when you say it, then it makes these consequentialst interpretations easier to recognize for what they are: cruel diagnoses.
+And when we have made explicit which systems of thought or ideological dispositions are willing to look suffering in the eyes and say, “Ah, yes, but this was for a purpose,” when we see who can still keep a straight face when they say this, then it makes these consequentialst interpretations easier to recognize for what they are: cruel diagnoses.

 To follow, if you’d like.